SPSITKNM/SPSITKNM/zadania_na_hodine.md

-# The tasks corresponding to the topics covered in the PRO lessons by Tom.
-Muc.
+# The tasks corresponding to the topics covered in the PRO lessons by `Tomáš` `Mucha`

 ## Contains